marcelowoo/marcelowoo.github.io/_pages/about.md

 Welcome to my website! **I am in the Job Market 2025-2026**.

 I am an Economics PhD candidate at the [University of Nottingham](https://www.nottingham.ac.uk/economics/).
+I am affiliated to the [Centre for Decision Research and Experimental Economics](https://www.nottingham.ac.uk/cedex/).

-I am an applied microeconomist with interest in microeconomic theory, behavioral economics, and applied economics.
+I am an applied microeconomist, with interest in theory, behavioral economics, and empirical methods, including experiments, causal inference, and machine learning.

 Before the PhD, I worked 7+ years in tech companies, using Data Science.